top of page

 Ectopic Beats

-Ectopic beats are extra or early heartbeats that disrupt the normal rhythm.
-These are very common and are often felt as a skipped beat or a sudden thump in the chest.
-Many people experience ectopic beats occasionally, and they are usually harmless.
+Ectopic beats are extra heartbeats that disrupt the normal rhythm.
+They are very common and often felt as a skipped beat or sudden thump.

 Heart Valve Disease

-Problems with the heart valves can sometimes cause palpitations.
-If a valve is narrowed or leaking, the heart may need to work harder to maintain blood flow.
-This extra strain can lead to abnormal rhythms or a sensation of the heart beating more forcefully.
+Problems with the heart valves can also lead to palpitations.
+If a valve is narrowed or leaking, the heart may have to work harder to maintain blood flow.
+This can create abnormal rhythms or a sensation of a stronger heartbeat.

-Valve related palpitations are often accompanied by symptoms such as breathlessness or fatigue.
+Valve-related palpitations are often accompanied by other symptoms such as breathlessness or reduced exercise tolerance.

 Coronary Artery Disease